-Currently my kids are yellow, green, orange, blue, and pink/purple.
-I buy coordinating folders, binders, copy paper, even post-its in these colors.
-I know at a glance whose binder is whose instead of having to flip through and decipher handwriting.
+Assign each kid a color or let him or her choose if they can do it without fighting.
+Buy coordinating folders, binders, copy paper, even post-its in these colors.
+You will know at a glance whose binder is whose instead of having to flip through and decipher handwriting.

 I don’t know about you, but my homeschoolers don’t always write their names on their papers. 😉

 5. Dedicated Cubbies or Shelves